ibm-watson-data-lab/Spark-Twitter-Watson-Dashboard/README.md

 # Spark-Twitter-Watson-Dashboard
 This sample Spark Streaming application collects Twitter data and run analytics in real-time that compute the top hashtags as well as a distribution of the emotional tones (provided by Watson Tone Analyzer).
-The results are then displayed into a real-time dashboard.
+Then results show on a live dashboard web app featuring dynamic graphics that update continuously.

 ##Architecture:
 ![Spark+Watson+Twitter Part 2 Architecture](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2015/12/Spark-Watson-Twiiter-Part2-Architecture.png)